FIGNews Brief

 What Actually Happened

-Anthropic, the AI company behind Claude, launched a design tool that goes directly after Figma's bread and butter: collaborative interface design.
+Anthropic, the AI company behind Claude, launched a design tool aimed squarely at Figma's core business: collaborative interface design.
 This isn't a startup with a demo video.
 Anthropic has billions in funding and one of the most capable AI models in production.
-The timing made it worse.
-FIG had just posted a double-digit rally the prior session, so the reversal hit a crowded long trade.
-A simultaneous board member departure added a governance overhang to what was already a rough day.

 The Catch

 Figma's moat has never been the design tool itself.
-It's the multiplayer workflow, the component libraries, the developer handoff integrations, the fact that entire product teams live inside it eight hours a day.
+It's the multiplayer workflow, the component libraries, the developer handoff integrations — the fact that entire product teams live inside it eight hours a day.
 Switching costs in enterprise design tooling are real.
 Adobe tried to buy Figma for $20bn in 2022 precisely because displacing an entrenched collaboration platform is brutally hard, even for a company with Photoshop and Illustrator already on every machine.

-But here's what's different now.
-AI-native tools don't need to replicate the full Figma workflow to steal growth.
-If Claude Design can generate production-quality mockups from a text prompt, it compresses the design cycle in a way that makes Figma's seat-based pricing model look expensive.
-The threat isn't that enterprises rip out Figma tomorrow.
-It's that the next thousand startups never adopt it in the first place.
-At 66x forward earnings, Figma's valuation prices in continued expansion of its addressable market.
-An AI tool that shrinks that market, even at the margins, is a problem.
+But AI-native tools don't need to replicate the full Figma workflow to steal growth.
+If Claude Design can generate production-quality mockups from a text prompt, it compresses the design cycle in a way that makes Figma's seat-based pricing look expensive.

 Bottom Line

 One product launch doesn't kill a platform with $1.1bn in revenue.
-But it does make 66x forward P/E harder to justify.
-Figma now has to prove its AI features (Figma AI launched last year) can keep pace with a company whose entire identity is building frontier AI.
-The stock is less interesting at this multiple until Figma demonstrates on its next earnings call that enterprise retention rates haven't budged.
-That's the number that matters.
+But it makes 66x forward P/E harder to defend.
+Figma now has to prove its own AI features (Figma AI launched last year) can keep pace with a company whose entire business is building frontier AI models.

 For a deeper look at Figma's valuation and financials, generate a free Basis Report on FIG.